bitnimble/listen.moe-djs/README.md

 - `~~unignore`
   Unignores commands in the current channel.

-- `~~ignoreall`
-  Ignores commands from all channels in the server.

-- `~~unignoreall`
-  Unignores commands from all channels in the server.

 - `~~prefix <new prefix>`
   Changes the bot's prefix for this server.
 Prefixes cannot contain whitespace, letters, or numbers - anything else is fair game.
 It's recommended that you stick with the default prefix of `~~`, but this command is provided in case you find conflicts with other bots.